strategineer/personal-website/source/journals/2019-08-28-Warhammer.html.markdown

 Another aspect of the Warhammer experience is painting the miniatures.

 Let me paint a picture for you.
 Little Timmy enters his friendly local game store.
 He sees rows of boxes with cool looking toy soldiers, aliens and monsters on them.
 He points and he says "I want that!"
-He reaches for one of the boxes, the large humans in armor box, pays for it and heads back home.
+He reaches for one of the boxes, the large humans in armour box, pays for it and heads back home.

 To little Timmy's dismay, he opens the box only to find small grey plastic heads, arms, legs, guns, etc. attached together by thin rods of plastic.